 Ohana College Staff

-Sarah's educational journey began in New Zealand with a Bachelor of Education (Teaching).
-Sarah has experience working with disengaged youth and a variety of different cultural backgrounds in New Zealand.
-She is committed to nurturing not only academic excellence but also the social and emotional well-being of all students.
+Sarah began her educational journey in New Zealand, completing a Bachelor of Education (Teaching).
+She has experience working with disengaged youth and students from diverse cultural backgrounds, which has shaped her inclusive and student-centred approach to leadership.
+She is deeply committed to supporting not only academic excellence but also the social and emotional wellbeing of every child.

-Outside of her professional life, Sarah enjoys watching and playing sports and spending time with friends and family.
+Outside of work, Sarah enjoys watching and playing sport and spending time with friends and family.

-Natalie Bolger is the Senior Deputy Principal of Ohana College.
+Natalie Bolger is the Deputy Principal, Senior School, at Ohana College.
 She is passionate about creating an inclusive, supportive, and engaging learning environment where every student feels valued and can find their own success.

 Natalie trained to teach in the United Kingdom and holds a Master of Educational Leadership and Management as well as a Graduate Certificate in Trauma-Aware Education.
 Having worked in a number of special assistance schools, Natalie is experienced in working with young people with diverse needs and those who have become disengaged from traditional schooling.
 She is passionate about identifying barriers to learning and helping young people navigate and overcome those challenges so they can re-engage with education and enjoy positive learning experiences.